• Tottenham Clouds

 Luke Howard, the Namer of Clouds, is commemorated with the only English Heritage Blue Plaque in Tottenham.

-Luke Howard is also known as the Father of meteorology for his detailed observations over many years of the weather and cloud formations in Tottenham.
+Luke Howard is also known as the Father of Urban Climate Studies for his detailed observations over many years of the weather and cloud formations in Tottenham.
+His scientific work changed the way we understand the climate around us.

 Picture